teadrinker/hipster-pixel/README.md

 original prototype did not even have a way to save the results (was doing printscreen)

-So I figured it should be useful despite its issues, and spent a few days getting basic state, export and UI.
-But, it still has many issues...
+So I figured it should be useful despite its issues, and spent a few days getting basic state, export and UI working.
+But it still has some issues...

 ## Rendering issues